perriera/for_interfaces/linux/README.md

 #### Alternate Case
 #### Qt (Windows install)
+While Qt is not an operating system, (nor is it directly capable of hosting a Linux instance).
+It does provide an alternative solution to developing applications for the Linux platform, (therefore deserves a mention here)
 > **Qt** (pronounced "cute" or as an initialism) is cross-platform application development framework for creating graphical user interfaces as well as cross-platform applications that run on various software and hardware platforms such as [Linux, Windows, macOS, Android or embedded systems](https://www.qt.io) with little or no change in the underlying codebase while still being a native application with native capabilities and speed.
 > -- source [Wikipedia](https://en.wikipedia.org/wiki/Qt_(software))
 - [Qt](https://www.qt.io) website